-The College's two newest facilities are the Corbin Finance Laboratory and the Suarez Marketing Laboratories.
-The Corbin Finance Laboratory provides an advanced learning environment that offers students the unique opportunity to pull information from a wide range of sources and presenting it simultaneously on multiple screens.
-It features five workstations with computer access to Internet financial databases, financial news sources (e.g. CNBC), in-house databases such as COMPUSTAT and CRSP, and slightly delayed trading data.
-A sixth projector/screen is linked to an instructor’s station, and each area has cable TV, VCR and DVD capabilities.
-There is seating for four at each station, as well as 10 additional seats along the back wall.
-The lab also features its own wireless node.
+The Mary S. and David C. Corbin Finance Lab is a state-of-the-art facility that provides an advanced learning environment by offering students the unique opportunity of pulling information from a wide range of sources and presenting it simultaneously on multiple screens.
+It features five workstations with computer access to Internet financial databases, financial news sources (e.g. CNBC), databases such as WRDS, which includes Compustat and CRSP, and slightly delayed trading data.
+A sixth projector/screen is linked to an instructor’s station.

 The Benjamin and Nancy Suarez Applied Marketing Research Laboratories, located on the fifth floor of the Polsky Building, feature a Cognitive Research Laboratory with state-of-the-art technologies focusing on techniques such as eye tracking and brainwave and physiological analyses; a Marketing Intelligence Laboratory with eight workstations and two teamwork stations where students and faculty can develop comprehensive market intelligence reports; an Experiential Research Laboratory where students and businesses use techniques such as facial coding software to test the effectiveness of various types of advertising; and the Suarez in the Square Classroom, a class space built in an amphitheater format.